osmanbeyoglulab/SPaRTAN/pySPaRTAN/README.md

 ```sh
 python setup.py build_ext --inplace
 ```
-This generates new Cython extension .so files (or .pyd files on Windows).
+This will generate new Cython extension .so files (or .pyd files on Windows).
 The previously downloaded .so and .pyd files are renamed to "*_old.so" and "*_old.pyd"

 ## Usage